awslabs/eksdemo/docs/install-karpenter.md

     * The `subnetSelector` uses `eksctl` default tags to select only Private subnets.
     * The `securityGroupSelector` uses the `aws:eks:cluster-name: <cluster-name>` tag selector to use the EKS cluster security group.

-Optionally, if you want to see details about all the prequisite items that are created when you install Karpenter, you can run the Karpenter install command with the `--dry-run` flag to first inspect all the actions that will be performed.
+Optionally, if you want to see details about all the prerequisite items that are created when you install Karpenter, you can run the Karpenter install command with the `--dry-run` flag to first inspect all the actions that will be performed.
 Replace `<cluster-name>` with the name of your EKS cluster.

 ```
 » eksdemo install autoscaling-karpenter -c <cluster-name> --dry-run